amrutnrp/Odia_Keyboard_Layout__Disguiser/README.md

 This is v4.0, implementated using h-emphasis to spell ka-> kha, and f-emphasis to mix consonants.
 Staggered Key typing and emphasis buttons in center alllows to type faster- as pressing same key twice or pressing shift frequently, slows down the typing efficiency.

-Install the following python libraries before starting the program Python 3 only (No Python2 support); Tkinter (default); pyperclip
+Install the following python libraries : pyperclip, pyexcel-ods

 You can type Odia Characters in regular Keyboard in very fast manner.
 Easy to switch from English to Odia Kayboard.